vinitacheep/crowdfunding-success/README.md

 ### Experimentation / Evaluation
 Our various model evaluations can be viewed in ```evaluate.py```

-## Jupyter Notebook
+## Running the code
-To view the scripts in Jupyter Notebook and run the end-to-end model, run the following:
+To view the scripts and run the end-to-end model, run the following:
 ```
 $ conda env create -f environment.yml
 $ conda activate cs230proj
 ```
-Then, run ```$ jupyter notebook``` to open the Jupyter Notebook webpage.
-You can now load the notebook from GitHub and view.
-Runs on Linux only.
-May require xvfb package on headless systems.